 This is one of the major reasons why long distance relationships don’t work out.

-Between different schedules and different time zones, long distance communication requires some extra special attention and conversations.
+Between different schedules and time zones.
+Long distance communication requires extra special attention and conversations.

-Even with regular relationships, it is pretty rare that two couples have the exact same needs and expectations when it comes to communication.
+Even with regular relationships, it’s rare that two couples have the exact same needs and expectations when it comes to communication.

-Some of us may begin to feel disconnected from their partner if they don’t receive cute text messages or, at the very least, a heart emoji during the work day.
-While others feel perfectly content going through their entire day without a single text, knowing they’ll catch up with their partner later.
+Some may begin to feel disconnected from their partner if they don’t receive cute text messages or, at the very least, a heart emoji during the work day.
+While others feel fine going through their entire day without a single text, knowing they’ll catch up with their partner later.